Buddy (electric car): History

 Buddy is the sixth generation of the Kewet electric vehicle.
 Originally, the Kewet was developed in Hadsund, Denmark, and the first model was made in 1991.
-Production alternated between Hadsund, Denmark and Nordhausen, Germany.
+Production alternated between Hadsund, Denmark, and Nordhausen, Germany.
 During the first five generations, over 1,000 electric vehicles were produced.
 They were sold in 18 countries.
 In 1998, all rights were acquired by ElBil Norge AS (which, at the time, was called Kollega Bil AS).
 For some years, ElBil Norge further developed the vehicle and in the autumn of 2005, a new model was presented that was first called Kewet Buddy Citi-Jet 6, but is now known simply as the Buddy.

 In December 2008, the first 12 Buddy cars were sent from the Buddy factory in Økern by boat to Copenhagen.
 In 2010, Pure Mobility (former "Elbil Norge") launched a new version of the Buddy, initially marketed as "MetroBuddy", but the "Metro" prefix was removed due to negative or confusing associations with the term.

 Technology and production

 Buddy is a simple, functional, electric city car with a range of 20 to 60 km depending on the season, topography and driving style.
 Its maximum speed is 80 km/h.
-Its length is 244 cm, which allows it in some jurisdictions to be legally parked sideways.
+Its length is 244 cm.

 The Buddy consists of a strong, hot galvanized steel tube frame with safety cage, but with no proper deformation zones.
 The body was originally made of thin fiberglass but in the later version an innovative polymer pDCPD was used, providing lower costs, lighter weight and impact resistance.
 Other metal parts are treated so that further rust treatment is unnecessary.
 The electric motor is a 72V Sepex 13 kW, a direct current motor with brushes.
 Well-tried technological solutions have been used for maximal reliability.
 The car has no servo or aids regarding steering and braking, and the response and "connection" to brakes and front wheels are vague and difficult to finesse.
 It also lacks safety equipment such as ABS, ESP or airbags.